Cubby O'Brien: Career

 O'Brien, like Annette Funicello, was personally selected to audition for The Mickey Mouse Club by Walt Disney, in the spring of 1955.
 Disney was alerted to him by a staff member who caught his live performance at a charity gala.

 Though he had little prior singing or dancing experience, O'Brien was placed on The Mickey Mouse Club's first-string "Red Team" right from the start.
 He quickly picked up enough dance skills to perform in musical numbers, though his solo performances remained centered around his drums.
 He remained with the show for all three seasons (1955–1958) of original programming.
 When filming ended, he went on live-performance tours with other Mouseketeers to Australia in 1959 and 1960.

 Following Disney, he joined the Lawrence Welk organization for two years, often doing duets with Janet Lennon.
-Having performed with the "Little Band", doing guest bits on the maestro's show, as well as other television series.
+He performed with the "Little Band", doing guest bits on the maestro's show, as well as other television series.
 After graduating from high school, he started touring with Spike Jones, playing show tunes and dance music with the formerly manic bandleader's final group.
 He then played for Ann-Margret in her live performances, and in the late Sixties returned to television as the sometime on-camera drummer for CBS's The Carol Burnett Show.

 O'Brien was also music director for the LA touring companies of the Broadway hits Hair and Oh, Calcutta! in the early Seventies, and often fulfilled the same role for other engagements where his primary responsibility was drumming.

+The Carpenters

-Beginning in 1973, O'Brien played drums for The Carpenters during tours, through the early Eighties.
-Karen Carpenter also played drums live during this period, although rarely, with Hal Blaine and other professional studio percussionists performing on the group's recordings.
+Beginning in 1973, O'Brien joined The Carpenters as a touring drummer, due to public demand for Karen Carpenter to sing at the front instead of from behind the drum kit.
+Despite this scenario, Karen still played drums live during this period, although rarely and mostly on B-side songs, with Hal Blaine and other professional studio percussionists performing on the group's recordings.
 Sharing a love of percussion, O'Brien at one point introduced Carpenter to big band drummer Buddy Rich.
+His tenure with the band lasted until the 1980s.

 O'Brien was a contestant on the ABC game show The Big Showdown in the mid-1970s, winning $5,000 for rolling "Show Down" during the timed dice roll round.

 In 1980, O'Brien reunited with his fellow Mouseketeers for a television special, in which he sang, danced and played drums.
 He also joined some of these same Mouseketeers for live shows on fall weekends at Disneyland during the early 1980s.

 Since the eighties, O'Brien's career has predominated around performing for Broadway productions, as well as for live shows by performers like Bernadette Peters.
-He based himself out of New York City instead of the West Coast for many years, though he has since moved back.
+He was based in New York City instead of the West Coast for many years, though he has since moved back.